Deutscher775/pyleafapi/README.md

 # Note
 The `panel-layout.png` file does not exist here.
 I've removed it for security and clarity.
-To control stand-alone panels, you need to build a layout yourself, by getting the ID of each indicidual panel.
+To control stand-alone panels, you need to build a layout yourself, by getting the ID of each individual panel.

 Also the `nanaleaf-service.py` is in a sperate folder!